1) No shorting experienced using old or new rolling stock. Looks like Peco have got the switch blade gap just right in this respect.

 Now I'll turn to the cosmetics of the Peco turnout.
 These two pictures show the prototype.
 The first with an electrical point motor and the second with manual rodding.
 The crank arrangement on the latter varies depending on the installation.

-And this is the Peco turnout with the offending bits pointed out.
+And this is the Peco turnout with the offending bits marked.
 It was designed this way for ease of manufacture, maintenance and compatibility with their point motors.
 But it doesn't look like the prototype does it?

-Probably the best looking improvement is the sledge hammer approach taken by DCC Concepts Pty Ltd. as shown in their Cobalt Motor manual page 17 (pdf) .
-Trouble is, my turnouts are finger operated so I want to retain the Peco switch blade locking mechanism and the complete tiebar whilst eliminating the block and tidying up the sleepers.
+My turnouts are finger operated so I want to retain the Peco switch blade locking mechanism and the complete tie bar whilst eliminating the block and tidying up the sleepers.

 To Part 3